-Even as businesses start to slowly re-open, many summer programs are cancelled.
+Even as businesses start to slowly re-open, many indoor play places remain shuttered, and sports programs are cancelled.
 If you’re still trying to balance life at home 24/7, check out these tips to help get you through those long summer days!

 But before you start charting things out, here’s an important reminder…